-First Semester Second Semester Subject Semester Hours Subject Semester Hours CSME 1348 Principles of S kin Care3 CSME 1545 Facial /Esthetics Technology II 5 CSME 1547 Skin Care, Fac ials, & Theory5 CSME 2431 Facial /Esthetics Technology III 4 CSME 1521 Facial/Esthetic s Technology5 13 9
+First Semester Second Semester

+Subject Semester Hours Subject Semester Hours

+CSME 1545 5

+CSME 1547 5 CSME 2431

+CSME 1521 5

+13 9

 Upon completion of 22 semester hours of Esthetician courses and completion of 750 clock hours, the student will be issued a certificate of completion and become eligible to apply for the Esthetician State Board Exam.
 Capstone Experience: Pass CSME 2431 with at least 70% and a mock Esthetician State Board Exam.